$ oc debug node/<node_name>

 Back up your cluster’s etcd data regularly and store in a secure location ideally outside the OKD environment.
 Do not take an etcd backup before the first certificate rotation completes, which occurs 24 hours after installation, otherwise the backup will contain expired certificates.
 It is also recommended to take etcd backups during non-peak usage hours, as it is a blocking action.

-You back up your cluster’s etcd data by performing a single invocation of the backup script on a master host.
+Back up your cluster’s etcd data by performing a single invocation of the backup script on a master host.
 Do not take a backup for each master host.

 After you have an etcd backup, you can restore to a previous cluster state.